 - 1. David.
 M.Pozar, "Microwave Engineering" 3rd Edition, John Wiley and Sons, 2005. - 2.
 S.Y.Liao, "Microwave Amplifiers and Oscillators Design", Prentice Hall, New Jersey, 1999.

-- Theoretical modeling of a RF component. - Numerical Analysis of the RF component. - Analyze any RF component or circuit using a simulation tool - Design a RF component or circuit for a specific application. - Fabricate the RF component. - Measure the results of fabricated circuits.
+- Work on the simulation tool. - Analyze any RF component or circuit using a simulation tool - Design a component or circuit for a specific application.